Wine country is calling...

-An absolute icon of Napa Valley, getting here is like a trip through a story book.
-Situated on Spring Mountain in northern St Helena, you can taste some of the absolute finest domestic Chardonnay there is here.
+An icon of Napa Valley, getting here is like a trip through a storybook.
+Situated on Spring Mountain in northern St Helena, you can taste some of the finest domestic Chardonnay there is here.
 They also produce Cabernet Sauvignon and Riesling.
 You can reserve a 90-minute tasting experience for $95.00 per person.
 A worthy investment in Napa.

-While we have not had the chance to visit Snowden yet, it certainly deserves a spot on this list!
-Started in 1955, the winery's grape growing history dates back to 1878.
+While we have not had the chance to visit Snowden yet, it deserves a spot on this list!
+The winery's grape growing history dates back to 1878.
 Located just east of Rutherford and St. Helena, the vineyards sit at a confluence of several different natural influences on the gentle slopes of the Vaca Mountains.
 Winemaker Diana Snowden Seysses, is the property's third generation of Snowdens handling the production.
 They offer private tastings for groups of up to four people by appointment.

 Revana Family Vineyards

-We're still up in the northern part of the valley with a look at this remarkable Cabernet Sauvignon producer.
+We're still up in the northern part of the valley with this remarkable Cabernet Sauvignon producer.
 Dr. Madaiah Revana came to Napa over 20 years ago where he fell in love with the valley and the outstanding Cabernet being produced in the area.
-He purchased in 1997 poured his efforts into the vineyards and state-of-the-art winemaking facility.
-Plus, he's one of the nicest people you will ever meet!
+He purchased the property in 1997 and poured his efforts into the vineyards and state-of-the-art winemaking facility.
 The tasting room is open every day from 10:00 am to 3:30 pm and appointments are available for $100 per person.
 Dr. Revana also owns the incredible Alexana Winery in Willamette Valley, Oregon.
-An absolute must-see if you get up there!
+A must-see if you get up there!

-You've got to be getting hungry by now!
 The town of St. Helena is a fabulous place for a midday meal or dinner reservation.
 Scroll down to our Google map to see pins on our favorite dining spots up and down the valley!

 Market: Open for lunch and dinner, you'll find American favorites like organic fried chicken, baby back ribs, and Champagne-battered fish and chips.